Alternative Views: Guests

-In addition, Alternative Views broadcast many documentaries, both self-produced and produced by others,(including one about the assassination of JFK) and it screened raw video footage of the bombing of Lebanon and aftermath of the Sabra and Shatila massacre, of the assassinations of five communist labor organizers by the Ku Klux Klan in Greensboro, North Carolina, and of counterrevolutionary activity in Nicaragua.
+In addition, Alternative Views broadcast many documentaries, both self-produced and produced by others,(including one about the assassination of John F. Kennedy) and it screened raw video footage of the bombing of Lebanon and aftermath of the Sabra and Shatila massacre, of the assassinations of five communist labor organizers by the Ku Klux Klan in Greensboro, North Carolina, and of counterrevolutionary activity in Nicaragua.

 Video links

 The Internet Archive hosts a growing collection of Alternative Views videos.
 By June, 2008, over 200 programs were available to view or download.